oseiagm/african-names/README.md

-# Adding the .dic file to your Microsoft Word, PowerPoint and Outlook
+# Adding the .dic file to your word processing software

-## Microsoft Word

 ### WINDOWS
 1. Unzip the downloaded zip file and copy the file named ‘AfricanNames.dic’